hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

 ### With GKE and Compute Resource Dependencies

-**NOTE** To use custom service accounts, you need to give at least `role/composer.worker` to the service account being used by the GKE Nodes on the Composer project.
+**NOTE** To use custom service accounts, you must give at least `role/composer.worker` to the service account used by the GKE Nodes on the Composer project.
 For more information, see the [Access Control](https://cloud.devsite.corp.google.com/composer/docs/how-to/access-control) page in the Cloud Composer documentation.
 You may need to assign additional roles depending on what the Airflow DAGs will be running.

-**NOTE** We STRONGLY recommend you read the [Cloud Composer guides](https://cloud.google.com/composer/docs/how-to) as the Environment resource requires a long deployment process and involves several layers of Google Cloud infrastructure, including a Kubernetes Engine cluster, Cloud Storage, and Compute networking resources.
-Composer manages most of these resources fully and as a result, Terraform may not be able to automatically find or manage the underlying resources.
-In particular:
-* It can take up to 50 minutes to create or update an environment resource and some errors may be detected later in the process.
-Also, some error messages may not be clear at first sight because they involve issues with the underlying resources.
-If you encounter such errors, please review Composer logs and verify if your configuration is valid against Cloud Composer before filing bugs against the Terraform provider.
-* Environments create Google Cloud Storage buckets that contain your DAGs and other work files.
-These buckets do not get deleted automatically on environment deletion.
-This is by design; it ensures that DAGs source code and other valuable data don’t get lost when an environment is deleted.
-[More about Composer's use of Cloud Storage](https://cloud.google.com/composer/docs/concepts/cloud-storage).
-* Please review the [known issues](https://cloud.google.com/composer/docs/known-issues) for Cloud Composer if you are having problems.

 #### GKE and Compute Resource Dependencies (Cloud Composer 1)